Air China, Air Canada to sign joint venture agreement

-BEIJING (Reuters) - Air China Ltd (601111.SS) (0753.HK) and Air Canada (AC.TO) on Wednesday said they will sign a joint venture agreement, marking the Chinese state airline’s first such deal with a North American carrier.
+BEIJING, June 6 (Reuters) - Air China Ltd and Air Canada on Wednesday said they will sign a joint venture agreement, marking the Chinese state airline’s first such deal with a North American carrier.

 The companies made the announcement in statements handed out before an event in Beijing.
 Air Canada previously said it expected the deal to be wrapped up in spring.